TCA College: School of Theology

 The School of Theology provides seminary education to train both pastors and lay people for ministry.

 The English Department offers the following programs: Certificate in Ministry, Diploma in Theology, Bachelor of Theology, Graduate Diploma in Christian Studies, Master of Arts in Intercultural Studies, Master of Arts in Ministry, and Master of Divinity.

 The Chinese Department offers several programs in Mandarin: Certificate in Ministry, Diploma in Theology, Bachelor of Theology, Graduate Diploma in Christian Studies, Master of Arts in Ministry, Master of Divinity, and Master of Theology.

 School of Counseling

 The School of Counseling offers a Master of Arts in Counseling and a Master of Arts in Pastoral Counseling.
 These programs provide faith-based counselor training that meets professional benchmarks set by the Singapore Association for Counselling (SAC) and the International Registry of Counsellor Education Programs (IRCEP).

 School of Leadership

 The School of Leadership offers a fully online Master of Arts in Christian Leadership.
 This is a joint program with Life Pacific University in the US.

-Graduation ceremonies

 Accreditations and partnerships

 TCA College is recognized by Ministry of Education (Singapore) as a religious school.
 Its programs are also globally recognized by Asia Pacific Theological Association, Asia Theological Association, Life Pacific College, USA, and Singapore Association for Counselling.

 Location

 TCA College is located at Paya Lebar Singapore.
-The building is also located along the Circle MRT Line, between the MacPherson MRT station and Tai Seng MRT station.
+The building is also located along the Circle MRT line, between the MacPherson MRT station and Tai Seng MRT station.